wx83/TeaserGen_Official/README.md

 3) Evaluation: ./eval/evaluation.py

 ## Reproducibility
-We put all decoded array and time intervals within ./reproducibility folder.
+We put all decoded array(TeaserGen-LR) and time intervals(TeaserGen-PT) within ./reproducibility folder.
+We also provide the pretrained model at the shared google drive.

 ## Interactive Demo